Converting Strings to Integers in Python

 Watch Out

 isnumeric() accepts a wider range of Unicode characters than isdigit(), including numeric characters from other writing systems and fractions like ½.
-These characters are technically numeric in Unicode but are not valid inputs for int() in base 10.
+These are technically numeric in Unicode but are not valid inputs for int() in base 10.
 Rely on isdigit() or a try/except approach rather than isnumeric() for pre-validation of integer strings.

 Edge Cases Worth Knowing